Effect-TS/io/docs/modules/ScopedCache.ts.md

 ## Lookup (type alias)

-Similar to `Lookup`, but executes the lookup function within a `Scope`.
+Similar to `Cache.Lookup`, but executes the lookup function within a `Scope`.

 **Signature**